-The objective of this research is to develop an inventory of government-owned land in the Greater Toronto Area.
+The objective of this research is to develop an inventory of government-owned land in the Greater Toronto and Hamilton Area (GTHA).
 Land ownership is an important precondition for governments to undertake a range of land use policies to generate public facilities that are needed to support growth and development.
-This interactive land mapping tool will be launched in early 2017!

 For more information please contact Michelle German at firstname.lastname@example.org.